High Desert Pronghorn Buck

 Description

-On this particular mid-spring morning along the edge of the Smoke Creek Desert in Lassen County California I had an experience that is very rare (for me, at least).
+On this particular mid-spring morning along the edge of the Smoke Creek Desert in Lassen County, California, I had an experience that is very rare (for me, at least).
 I had a beautiful buck pronghorn, aka “speed goat,” actually stand still for me to take his photograph.
-Normally, as soon as I see them and try to photograph them, these skittish animals show off how they got their nickname and add to my ever-growing collection of pronghorn butt photos as they speed away from me in excess of 45mph.
-A huge bonus was that it was 6:30 AM and the morning sun was on the correct side of the animal so his eye threw a nice catch light and the golden light highlighted his beautiful coloration.
+Normally, as soon as I see them and try to photograph them, these skittish animals show off how they got their nickname and add to my ever-growing collection of pronghorn butt photos as they speed away from me in excess of 45 mph.
+A huge bonus was that it was 6:30 AM, and the morning sun was on the correct side of the animal, casting a nice catch light in his eye while the golden light highlighted his beautiful coloration.

 Uploaded